Undergraduate Admissions

 Optional Portfolio

-Students who include Architecture, Communication Design, Fashion Design, Fine Arts, Industrial Design, or Interior Design among their program options on their admission application will be invited to submit a portfolio for admission consideration.
-This is an optional portfolio, but students are encouraged to submit one if they think it would strengthen their application.
+Students who include Architecture, Communication Design, Fashion Design, Fine Arts, Industrial Design, or Interior Design among their program options on their admission application and apply by the December 1 priority deadline will be invited to submit a portfolio for admission consideration.
+This is an optional portfolio, but students are encouraged to submit one if they think it will strengthen their application.

 DAAP Optional Portfolio Guidelines